2lambda123/bartongroup-slivka-bio/README.md

 named *slivka-bio* or into your conda environment files.
 The project, however, requires *slivka* and the bioinformatic tools to work.
 If you choose to download the project sources, the dependencies need to be installed manually.
-The conda installation installs (almost) all tools and dependencies automatically.
+The conda installation installs all tools and dependencies automatically.

 Conda Installation